Was Richard Teague’s best sporty coupe the 1973-77 AMC Hornet hatchback?

 Exterior and interior updates to AMC’s compact lineup in 1978 needed to be made at least three years earlier to keep up with the competition.
 By 1978 it proved too late for the hatchback, whose sales slowed to a trickle (Old Car Brochures).

-The tragedy of the Hornet hatchback is that AMC treated it as parenthetical to the Javelin and Matador coupe when it had more sales potential than either one — particularly if the automaker had added a non-hatchback coupe variant.
+The most important thing that can be said about the Hornet hatchback is that AMC treated it as parenthetical to the Javelin and Matador coupe when the basic body had more sales potential than either of them.
+This partly played out in a lack of design updates.
+However, even more importantly, the hatchback’s greenhouse could have been the basis for a regular coupe.

 NOTES: